sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Improved citation handling in LaTeX
+Short desc    : Improved citation handling in LaTeX
 URL          : http://tug.org/texlive/
-Лицензия     : Copyright only
+License      : Copyright only
-Описание     : The package supports compressed, sorted lists of numerical
+Descript     : The package supports compressed, sorted lists of numerical
              : citations, and also deals with various punctuation and other
              : issues of representation, including comprehensive management of
              : break points.
 The package is compatible with both hyperref and